Module 3: Program Clearinghouse

-Synopsis: This program increases access to infusion and oncology care in South
+Synopsis: This program increased access to infusion and oncology care in South Dakota,

-Dakota, Iowa, Minnesota, and Nebraska.
-Nurses at rural infusion centers connect to advanced
+Iowa, Minnesota, and Nebraska.
+Nurses at rural infusion centers connected to advanced practice oncology

-practice oncology nurses via telehealth to ensure that patients can receive quality care close to
+nurses via telehealth to ensure that patients can receive quality care close to home.

 Summit Healthcare Association